turingschool-examples/git-backtracking/example.md

-Add series of small commits to show how to navigate between versions
+This file is meant to demonstrate how to use git backtracking.
+Have fun!